8. Appendix

 • fitted with a means of securely limiting above-ground floor window openings in schools (restrictors must be installed in early learning facility windows to limit opening to 125mm)

-• In early learning facilities, blinds for all internal and external windows must be translucent, except for meeting rooms and staff lounges, which should include opaque blinds or frosting for windows.
-Blinds, particularly in north- and west-facing windows, should effectively manage sunlight and glare, while blinds in sleeping areas must balance adequate lighting with the occupants' needs.
+In early learning facilities, if a blind is installed on an internal or external window it must be translucent, except for meeting rooms and staff lounges, which should include opaque blinds or frosting for windows.
+Blinds, particularly in north- and west-facing windows, must effectively manage sunlight and glare.
+Blinds in sleep areas must not obstruct active supervision, and must balance adequate lighting with the occupants' needs.

-• in early learning facilities, any glass installed in areas accessible to young children must be safety glass that complies with AS 1288. […]
+• in early learning facilities, any glass installed in areas accessible to young children and below 1,000mm AFL must be safety glass. […]

-• In early learning facilities, if an observation booth is included, the window between it and the indoor education and play space must feature one-way glass to prevent disruption to the children during observation of practice.
-Refer to Lighting Systems for additional requirements for the observation booth.
+In early learning facilities, if an observation booth is included, the window between it and the indoor education and play space must feature one-way glass to prevent disruption to the children during observation of practice.
+One-way glass must not compromise supervision sightlines or child safety.
+Refer to 5.9.8 Lighting Systems(opens in a new window) for additional requirements for the observation booth.

 Project consultants must consult with the Project Control Group (PCG) on door schedules prior to their finalisation, due to the complex interface between early learning care and education regulations, emergency and fire management building codes, NQF, and DDA and accessibility requirements in early learning facilities.